How to Create a Building Inspection Checklist?

 Although smaller companies can operate from single rooms or start-up cafés, the bigger counterparts usually occupy whole buildings or several, for that matter.
 And even the smaller businesses work from areas that somebody else has to supervise.

-For these businesses, it is important that the building they are in operates like it should.
-Therefore knowing how to create a building inspection checklist is a crucial part of know-how of any facility or property manager.
+For these businesses, it is important that the building they are in operates as it should.
+Therefore knowing how to create a building inspection checklist is a crucial part of the know-how of any facility or property manager.
 We've already provided general guidelines for creating great checklists, but this blog post introduces more specific ideas for buildings.

-Here’s a list of the most common building inspection violations and recommendations on how to improve the situation.
+Here’s a list of the 11 most common building inspection violations and recommendations on how to improve the situation.

 1. Aisles, Hallways, Corridors, Stairwells